South Carolina marks ex-slave's daring sail to freedom

 By Harriet McLeod

-CHARLESTON, S.C., May 12 Descendants of U.S. Civil War hero Robert Smalls are celebrating the ex-slave who 150 years ago this weekend commandeered a Confederate steamship and evaded batteries overlooking Charleston harbor to reach a Union blockade and freedom.
+CHARLESTON, South Carolina Descendants of U.S. Civil War hero Robert Smalls are celebrating the ex-slave who 150 years ago this weekend commandeered a Confederate steamship and evaded batteries overlooking Charleston harbor to reach a Union blockade and freedom.

 They have known the story since childhood, Smalls' great-granddaugher Helen Moore said.